mbailey/notes/docs/software/keyboard-shortcuts.md

 ## Markdown

 Custom shortcuts to use on Obsidian and Visual Studio Code.

+- TODO: Update to have columns for Apps (obsidian, vscode, neovim)

 | Command                                 | App             | Default Key            | Custom Key         |
 | --------------------------------------- | --------------- | ---------------------- | ------------------ |